-The key, then, is providing the best experience: making your customers so happy with your service that they want to buy more things through your store to experience it again (and to avoid the comparatively-dire services on offer from your competitors).
+The key, then, is providing the best experience.
+Make your customers so happy with your services so they want to buy more things through your store.
+They’ll experience it again to avoid the comparatively-dire services from your competitors.

 Done well, live chat can solve customer problems and boost sales.
-Here’s how:
+Here’s how live chat boosts sales.

-If a retailer routinely delivers on time, keeps its prices down, and offers a great selection, it can easily be enough to keep people buying from them — but that isn’t the same thing as those people being loyal.
-You can tell when someone is loyal to a store, because they’ll choose to shop there even when it isn’t justified by any of the factors I just mentioned.
+If a retailer routinely delivers on time, keeps its prices down, and offers a great selection, it can easily be enough to keep people buying from them.
+However, that isn’t the same thing as those people being loyal.
+You can tell when someone is loyal to a store.
+Why?
+Because they’ll choose to shop there even when it isn’t justified by any of the above factors.

-Upselling and cross-selling are great ways to sell more products, and while they can be automated through dynamic recommendations on product pages, there’s significantly more weight to a recommendation made by an actual person.
+Upselling and cross-selling is a great way to sell more products.
+They can be automated through dynamic recommendations on product pages.
+However, there’s significantly more weight to a recommendation made by an actual person.
 If a shopper uses a live chat window to ask about a certain product being in stock, the support assistant can point them towards an alternative if it isn’t, or suggest additional things to buy if it is.

 This may sound bothersome, but it’s all in the execution.
 If a support assistant comes across as very formal and indifferent, and then starts needling you to buy something extra, it’ll really sour you on the store as a whole.

-Alternatively, if they’re personable, gather some valuable insight, and take the time to make recommendations that they genuinely think the shopper will like, they can generate a lot of additional sales.
+Alternatively, if they’re personable, gather some valuable insight.
+Take the time to make recommendations that they genuinely think the shopper will like, they can generate a lot of additional sales.

-Assuming you want to do away with the ticketing system idea (as you should, because it’s terrible), you only have two options for good live support: offering a phone line, or using a live chat service.
-Phone support is great because being able to hear someone’s voice can make it easier to help them, but it’s relatively expensive.
+Assuming you want to do away with the ticketing system idea (as you should, because it’s terrible), you only have two options for good live support: offering a phone line or using a live chat service.
+Phone support is great because being able to hear someone’s voice can make it easier to help them.
+However, it’s relatively expensive.